My first job after university was as a psychologist in Wandsworth prison. After six years on the landings,

 - the John Kempe Society

-- Suzy Lamplugh Trust (I am one of the Members of the national personal safety charity)
+- Suzy Lamplugh Trust (the national personal safety charity; I am one of the Members who appoint the trustees)

-- Hastings and St Leonard’s Foreshore Charitable Trust (Chair from 2006 to 2011)
+- Hastings and St Leonard’s Foreshore Charitable Trust (2006 to 2011, when I was the Chair)

 - Phosphate-Free Estuaries Initiative

-I write about issues around Salcombe Harbour in my blog.
+I write regularly about issues around Salcombe Harbour in my blog on this website.